 The compiled data permits the construction of financial structure indicators to measure whether, for example, a country's banks are larger, more active, and more efficient than its stock markets.
 These indicators can then be used to investigate the empirical link between the legal, regulatory, and policy environment and indicators of financial structure.
 They can also be used to analyze the implications of financial structure for economic growth.

-July 2018: The Financial Structure Dataset has been updated with data through 2016.
-Information for 2017 is reflected as available.
+September 2019: The Financial Structure Dataset has been updated with data through 2017.

 An additional compressed file contains macroeconomic and institutional data averaged over the period 1980–95 that have been used as dependent or controlling variables by some of the authors in recent papers.